Gerald Gardiner, Baron Gardiner: Open University

 He was Chancellor of the Open University from 1973 to 1978.

 Personal life

-In 1925 he married Lesly Trounson (died 1966).
-They had one daughter.
-In 1970, Gardiner married Muriel Box, writer, producer and director who had won an Academy Award for Best Original Screenplay for The Seventh Veil.
+In 1925, Gardiner married Lesly Trounson; they had one daughter, and were married until his wife's death in 1966.
+In 1970, Gardiner married Muriel Box, a writer, producer and director who had won an Academy Award for Best Original Screenplay for The Seventh Veil.
 She published his biography in 1983.

-He died in Hendon, London on 7 January 1990, aged 89.
+Gardiner died at his home in Mill Hill, London, on 7 January 1990, at the age of 89.

 Arms

 Legacy

 Gardiner's archives are held by two institutions, the Churchill Archive Centre in Cambridge and the British Library.
 The latter collection chiefly concerns the abolition of capital punishment in Great Britain.